Bank of Italy seeks stronger powers over bank acquisitions

+BRIEF-Bank of Montreal files for mixed shelf of up to $25 bln

+* Bank of Montreal files for mixed shelf of up to $25 billion - SEC filing Source text: http://bit.ly/2nM2SjZ Further company coverage:

-MILAN Italy's central bank wants to beef up the way it oversees acquisitions by banks after it was severely criticized earlier this year following a scandal at Monte dei Paschi (BMPS.MI).
+MILAN Oct 29 Italy's central bank wants to beef up the way it oversees acquisitions by banks after it was severely criticised earlier this year following a scandal at Monte dei Paschi.

 The central bank has defended its supervision of the deal and said its powers to block banks' acquisitions were limited.